Skip to main content

 Updated

 The resort of Verbier provides an excellent base in which to explore the surrounding areas, and there's a huge amount of rental accommodation with prices significantly cheaper than the winter.
-Plus the town itself has excellent infrastructure, which is open by early June when the lifts open for summer activities.

 And if you don't have all the gear, you can rent it when you get here either through your accommodation provider or through local sports shops and mountain bike guides.